aswamy/pg-web-client/README.md

 - Develop an web application without using a full framework like Angular, React, or Vue.js
 - Use Polymer projects to build web components
 - Minify assets using Webpack
-- Use Babel to allow better compatibility with older browsers
+- Use Babel to allow better compatibility with older browsers (currently only works with a newer version of Chrome)
 - Use a diagramming library to make interesting visuals for tables and their relations
 - Make a native application using Electron (or something similar)
+- Only build required CSS components using Webpack and Sass loader

 # Development